patrislav1/cubemx.cmake/README.md

 ## How to build a project in VSCode

-* Make sure the CMake tools are installed.
+* Make sure the "CMake Tools" extension is installed.
 * Point VSCode to the CMake toolchain file in the project directory:
 ```
 mkdir -p .vscode && echo '[{ "name": "arm-gcc from CMake Toolchain", "toolchainFile": "${workspaceRoot}/cmake/arm-gcc.cmake" }]' > .vscode/cmake-kits.json